emiliarojo/cash-register-api/README.md

 ## Technologies Used
 - **Rails**: Framework used to build the API.
 - **PostgreSQL**: Database system for persistent storage.
-- **Redis**: Used for session management and storing temporary basket data.
 - **RSpec**: Used for testing to ensure reliability and correctness of the API functionalities.

 ## Getting Started